stianwe/PowerOfficeGoV2/docs/apis/ContactDeliveryAddressesApi.md

             config.BasePath = "http://localhost:8080";
             var apiInstance = new ContactDeliveryAddressesApi(config);
             var contactIds = 12345, 62142, 11235;  // string | Filter by contact IDs.
 Separate by comma to filter on multiple contact IDs.
-If filterString is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTime | Filter by the contact delivery address' created timestamp property.
+If filterString is null or whitespace, query is returned as is. (optional) var createdDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTimeOffset | Filter by the contact delivery address' created timestamp property.
 This filtering will return all addresses with a created timestamp greater than the timestamp provided.
 Can be used when polling for new entries from Go.
 Timestamp not inclusive. (optional) var externalCodes = 10A, 3B, 69Z;  // string | Filter by contact delivery address external codes.
 Separate by comma to filter on multiple external codes.
 If filterString is null or whitespace, query is returned as is.
-Case insensitive, ie. ABC == abc. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTime | Filter by the contact delivery address' last changed timestamp property.
+Case insensitive, ie. ABC == abc. (optional) var lastChangedDateTimeOffsetGreaterThan = 2023-10-19T11:05:00.1234567Z;  // DateTimeOffset | Filter by the contact delivery address' last changed timestamp property.
 This filtering will return all contact delivery addresses with a last changed timestamp greater than the timestamp provided.
 Can be used when polling for new and/or changed entries from Go.
 Timestamp not inclusive. (optional) var resourceParameter = new ResourceParameters(); // ResourceParameters |  (optional)

             try